COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Histopathology and Diagnostics

 In patients whose superficial cancer (T1 or confined to the mucosa) is discovered on pathological examination of tissue after gallbladder removal for other reasons, the disease is often cured without further therapy.
 In patients who present with symptoms, the tumor is rarely diagnosed preoperatively.
-In such cases, the tumor often cannot be removed completely by surgery and the patient cannot be cured, though palliative measures may be beneficial.
-For patients with T2 or greater disease, extended resection with partial hepatectomy and portal node dissection may be an option.[3,4]
+In such cases, the tumor often cannot be removed completely by surgery and the patient cannot be cured, although palliative measures may be beneficial.
+For patients with T2 or greater disease, extended resection with partial hepatectomy and portal lymph node dissection may be an option.[3,4]

 Other Prognostic Factors